Ephraimosse9/printf/README.md

 _printf("Unknown:[%r]\n");

-It is developed by PreciousIfeaka and OSSE EPHRAIM OSAYI ALX cohort 7
+It is developed by PreciousIfeaka and OSSE EPHRAIM OSAYI of ALX cohort 7